-Ultimately, The High Road will be another extraordinary feature of the Berkshires, adding to the region’s beloved appeal.
-It will support non-motorized outdoor recreation of all kinds, and help promote small businesses that serve visitors and residents alike.
-It will protect special landscapes, from mountaintop to riverfront, farms to forests, while linking ecology to economics.
+The High Road will be an extraordinary feature of the Berkshires, adding to the region’s appeal by connecting towns to towns, and towns to trails.
+Primarily a recreational route for hikers, The High Road will support and complement many types of outdoor recreation and help promote local businesses that serve visitors and residents.
+Routes will be developed in collaboration with BNRC and land partners’ efforts to protect special landscapes, from mountaintop to riverfront, farms to forests.

 Founders of The High Road

-Between 2015 and 2018, approximately 1,000 BNRC supporters collectively donated over $5 million to begin making this vision a reality.
-Though significant additional funding will be needed for decades to come, this dream became possible because of these generous High Road founders.
-The real work of planning specific routes began in 2018, and is well underway.
+Between 2015 and 2022, approximately 1,000 BNRC supporters collectively donated over $5 million to begin making this vision a reality.
+Though significant additional funding will be needed as the project unfolds over the next few decades, this dream became possible because of these generous High Road founders.

 There’s an App, Too

 Donors made it possible to create the BNRC Berkshire Trails app.
 It’s free, and you can use it now.
 The app was built with an eventual complete High Road in mind.
 Already, the app is useful for planning short outings and day-long Berkshire adventures.
-Download it now in the App store of your choosing.
+Download it now from the app store of your choosing.

 Want to Help?

 Have you already been thinking about placing land you own into permanent conservation?
-Or does that idea appeal to you?
 Please take a look at Options for Preserving Your Land, BNRC’s informational booklet that outlines the process.
-Then, if appropriate, contact Narain Schroeder or Mackenzie Greer at BNRC for a conversation.
+Then, if appropriate, contact Beth Mills, Director of Conservation at BNRC to learn more.